ATTENTION APPLICANTS: The State exam fee will change to $100 beginning January 1, 2020.

 6400.6100 APPLYING FOR LICENSURE.
 Subp.
 4. Examination attempts and score expiration.

-B. Examination scores expire two years after the date the examination was taken if the applicant has not become fully licensed within that two years.
+B. Examination scores expire two years after the date the examination was taken if the applicant has not become fully licensed within those two years.

 Applicants are encouraged to complete the practice exams available and acquire and review study material listed on the NAB website.
-Links to flash cards used to prepare for the NAB exam can be found on the final page of the NAB AIT Program Manual.
-This document is also a useful tool to plan practicum with each individual preceptor.
+Links to flashcards used to prepare for the NAB exam can be found on the final page of the NAB AIT Program Manual.
+This document is also a useful tool to plan practicum with each preceptor.

 Individuals preparing to take the State Exam are encouraged to review each text at least twice and become acquainted with the index in both books.
 The objective of the open book State exam is for the applicant to become familiar with the State Rules and Statutes and feel comfortable referencing the material from the provided texts.